Idioms in American Sign Language

 American Sign Language (ASL) is the main language of members of the deaf community in the United States.
 One component of their language is the use of idioms.
 The validity of these idioms have often been questioned or confused with metaphorical language.
-The term idiom can be defined as, "A speech form or an expression of a given language that is peculiar to itself grammatically or cannot be understood from the individual meanings of its elements," (Idiom, 2007).
+The term idiom can be defined as, "A speech form or an expression of a given language that is peculiar to itself grammatically or cannot be understood from the individual meanings of its elements" (Idiom, 2007).
 The following examples are written in ASL glossing.
 These idioms further validate ASL as a language unique and independent of English.
 Idioms in ASL bond people in the Deaf community because they are expressions that only in-group members can understand.

 Examples

 "Train go sorry" is one of the most widely used idioms and is similar to the English idiom You missed the boat.
 Another variation of this idiom is "Cigarette-gone".

+"Finish-touch" translates to been there or been to in English.

+"Bird-pickhead" means my thought just disappeared or I just forgot now.

 "Cow-it" is roughly translated into I don't care for [something].

-"I-I-I," the letter, not "me," signed repeatedly with alternating hands on the chest is an idiom that is translated into the English word egotistical.
+"I-I-I", the letter, not "me", signed repeatedly with alternating hands on the chest is an idiom that is translated into the English word egotistical.

 However, even examples like "Cow-it" and "I-I-I" remain controversial.
 There is ambiguity in defining and identifying idioms in American Sign Language as little is known of ASL's use of idioms.
-Cokely & Baker-Shenk write, "ASL seems to have very few widely-used idioms, according to the standard definition of ‘idiom.’"
+Cokely & Baker-Shenk write, "ASL seems to have very few widely-used idioms, according to the standard definition of 'idiom.'"

 In their examination of how interpreters approach ASL idioms Santiago and Barrick (2007) cite Rosenthal's (1978) definition of idiom to frame their research:

 This is important because some constructs like "Cow-it" and "Cigarette-gone" may not have the incidence of recurrence needed to be considered ASL idioms.